ibm-cloud-docs/vpc/file_storage_vpc_mounthelper.md

    ```
    {: pre}

-   The `region` argument is used to copy region-specific root CA cert to the strongSwan certificates location.
+   The `region` argument is used to copy region-specific root CA cert to the strongSwan certificate location.
 If no region is specified, then the utility copies all the root CA certs.
    {: note}

 1. Optional - Every installation image is accompanied by a file that contains the checksum value for the image file.
-For example, the image file ibmshare-0.0.1.tar.gz is accompanied by the ibmshare-0.0.1.tar.gz.sha256 file that contains checksum value.
+For example, the image file ibmshare-0.0.1.tar.gz is accompanied by the ibmshare-0.0.1.tar.gz.sha256 file that contains the checksum value.
 To verify the integrity of the downloaded package, use the following commands.
    ```sh
    curl -LO https://github.com/IBM/vpc-file-storage-mount-helper/releases/download/latest/mount.ibmshare-latest.tar.gz.sha256
    ```